-2.4.
-Qualifications of the Program Director

-The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
-(Core)

-- 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or by the American Osteopathic Board of Internal Medicine (AOBIM), or subspecialty qualifications that are acceptable to the Review Committee.
-(Core) - 2.4.a.1.
-The Review Committee only accepts current ABIM or AOBIM certification in infectious disease.
-(Core) - 2.4.b.
-The program director must have at least three years of documented educational and/or administrative experience in an ACGME-accredited internal medicine residency or infectious disease fellowship.
+- 2.4.
+Qualifications of the Program Director The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core) - 2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or by the American Osteopathic Board of Internal Medicine (AOBIM), or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.4.a.1.
+The Review Committee only accepts current ABIM or AOBIM certification in clinical cardiac electrophysiology. ^(Core) - 2.4.b.
+The program director must have at least three years of documented educational and/or administrative experience in an ACGME-accredited internal medicine cardiovascular disease fellowship or clinical cardiac electrophysiology fellowship.
 (Core)